BHESCo will soon be announcing the location of our groundbreaking food waste to renewable energy plant near Brighton & Hove.

 BHESCo’s AD plant project has been conceived from the outset to tackle that food waste which is not suitable for consumption.

-We have been aware of and have worked alongside the charitable organisations operating locally to ensure that we are not ‘poaching’ waste from these very worthy causes.
+We have been aware of and have worked alongside the charitable organisations operating locally to ensure that we are not ‘poaching’ waste from these causes.

 BHESCo’s project sits at the ‘bottom of the food chain’ in that respect, but above other waste disposal options such as in-vessel composting, energy from waste incineration and landfill.
 This is because we believe that anaerobic digestion is the optimum solution for processing food waste that is genuinely waste material and that captures the maximum value from the food waste.